BouTayehGaby/Scalable-Machine-Learning-on-Big-Data-using-Apache-Spark/README.md

 - run SQL statements on very large data sets using Apache SparkSQL and the Apache Spark DataFrame API.

 Prerequisites:
-- basic python programming
+- basic Python programming
-- basic machine learning
+- basic Machine Learning
-- basic SQL skills for optional content
+- basic SQL skills

 If the reader is interested in Learning all of this, please purshase the course at the following link: https://www.coursera.org/learn/machine-learning-big-data-apache-spark?